meeistom/get-email-ip/README.md

 # get-email-ip

-A small Python Flask website to obtain someones IP address when they visit this website.
+A small website to obtain someone's IP address and then redirect them to another website.